SummaryDev/unpack/README.md

 Utility to unpack call data with smart contract ABI.

-WARNING: Inputs are written to log file for now.
-Make sure to run make install-db (fixed some .csv files)

 1. Setup environment variables to connect to your Postgres db with `psql`: